What is the difference between a Key Performance Indicator and a Key Performance Index?

 - Re-admission rates

 You can combine as many KPIs as you want into an index, twenty or even thirty ingredient metrics, but you have to be extremely careful how you design the index when you have this many components.
 More KPIs increase the chance of an unexpected result in certain situations.
-For an index KPI of that complexity, it is essential to use a structured approach (like the EPIK design method).
+For an index KPI of that complexity, it is essential to use a structured approach like the EPIK Design System.

 How do you mix 'more is good' with 'more is bad' metrics?